2022 UCF Knights football team: Louisville

 UCF took a 14–7 lead into halftime, but were shutout in the second half as Louisville defeated the Knights 20–14 on Friday night.
 Quarterback John Rhys Plumlee was held to only 16 completions for 131 yards and no touchdowns.
 The Knights were penalized 11 times for 111 yards, and two long touchdown passes were negated due to penalties.

 Both teams scored touchdowns on their opening drive.
 Running back Isaiah Bowser long took a direct snap "wildcat" for a 2-yard touchdown early in the first quarter.
 The Knights then took a 14–7 lead after Bowser's second "wildcat" touchdown run.
 The Knights defense held the Cardinals scoreless in the second quarter.
 Louisville missed a field goal, fumbled away the ball, had two three-and-outs, and turned the ball over on downs.
 Daniel Obarski missed a field goal attempt just before halftime, and the Knights clung to a 7-point lead.

 The Knights received the ball to start the third quarter, but punted on five straight drives.
 Late in the third quarter, Malik Cunningham's 43-yard quarterback run put the Cardinals ahead 20–14.

 Late in the fourth quarter, the Knights defense stopped the Cardinals on a 4th & 4 near midfield.
 John Rhys Plumlee drove the Knights to the 5 yard line with 2:52 left in regulation.
 On 4th & Goal at the 5, Plumlee rolled out to his right, looking for Jaylon Griffin in the back of the endzone.
-Griffin and defender Jarvis Brownlee went up for the ball, and Brownlee came down with the interception.
+Griffin and defender Jarvis Brownlee Jr. went up for the ball, and Brownlee came down with the interception.

 UCF fell to 1–1 on the season, and snapped an eight-game winning streak at FBC Mortgage Stadium.